Is Upper Peninsula, Michigan a Good Region to Move To?

 What is the Cost Profile of Living in the Upper Peninsula?

-The cost of living in the Upper Peninsula is generally lower than the national average, making it an attractive option for those seeking affordability.
+The cost of living in the Upper Peninsula is generally lower than the national average, making it an workable option for those seeking affordability.
 Typical rent ranges from $800 to $1,200, while home prices are between $150,000 and $250,000.
 Michigan's flat income tax rate is 4.25%, and property taxes average around 1.5% of assessed value.

 • Rent: $800 - $1,200